 Dolph Goldenburg: Are you a fan of allowing people to bid online before the event or do you feel that’s a no-no?

 Adam Capes: I think it’s okay to get the bidding going before the event, but I think what’s really going to get you where you want to be and help you hit the fundraising goals that organizations have is in a room with a professional benefit auctioneer where there’s that excitement level, and people are betting against each other.
 That doesn’t really tend to occur online.
 You don’t have the same dynamics.
 We tend to not participate in silent auctions for that very reason.
 We could probably sell a lot of packages, but we wouldn’t raise the kind of money we’re trying to raise for organizations inside and off.

 And so, we really want to be in live auctions where we can get the bidding up, and our goal is to have a package where there are many different options.
 Maybe one winner’s choice package could have five different two-bedroom, oceanfront Beach Residences to choose from, and they have 18 months to use it.
 If we can sell it ten times for five thousand dollars or six thousand dollars, we’d rather do that than selling it once for ten thousand.

 Dolph Goldenburg: Let me ask you about after the event.
-So, somebody goes for a beach resort villa and it’s been six months or twelve months.
-Is there any type of follow up you recommend that the organization does with the high betters?
+So, somebody goes for a beach resort villa, and it’s been six months or twelve months.
+Is there any type of follow up you recommend that the organization does with the high bidders?